 AIRBORNE LIDAR SURVEY

-GDS has five Riegl digital waveform scanners, which have infrared laser pulse repetition rates that go up to 400 kHz, capable of meeting the most challenging requirements in airborne laser scanning as they provide full waveform analysis for an unlimited number of target echoes.
+1.AIRBORNE LASER SCANNER GDS has five RIEGL digital waveform scanners, which possess infrared laser pulse repetition rates that go up to 400 kHz, capable of meeting the most challenging requirements in airborne laser scanning as they provide full waveform analysis for an unlimited number of target echoes.
 Waveform LiDAR, as acquired from waveform scanners, provide a continuous pulse return without an apparent dead time.
-The waveform is then analyzed with respect to echo and amplitude when all returns are digitalized, producing the optimum density of points.
-Conventional LiDAR scanners are inferior as there is a sensor dead time of 8 nanoseconds, which is the equivalent of 1.2m distance in height, leading to the non-measurement of elevation points.
+The waveform is then analyzed with respect to echo and amplitude when all returns are digitized, producing the optimum density of points.
+Conventional LiDAR scanners are inferior as there is a sensor dead time of eight nanoseconds, which is the equivalent of 1.2m distance in height, leading to the non-measurement of elevation points.

 2. INERTIAL MEASUREMENT UNIT (IMU)